sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 | flag | uchar | 0xa5 = last, otherwise set to 0 |

-The values for the various parameters are given in the section “WayPoint / Action Attributes”
+The values for the various parameters are given in the section “WayPoint / Action Attributes” Note that altitude is measured from the "home" location, not absolute above mean sea level.

 # MSP_NAV_STATUS